BITSSAP20224Y/CPADTeam07/README.md

 # CPAD_team_08 - Scavenger Hunt

-**Scavenger Hunt** is a Flutter-based mobile app that challenges users to find real-world objects using their device's camera and microphone.
+**Snap Detect** is a Flutter-based mobile app that challenges users to find real-world objects using their device's camera and microphone.
 It runs AI models entirely offline for object detection and keyword matching, ensuring privacy and low-latency performance.

 ---